Buckley's forest falcon

 Buckley's forest falcon (Micrastur buckleyi), also called lesser collared forest-falcon and Traylor's forest-falcon, is a species of bird of prey in subfamily Herpetotherinae of family Falconidae, the falcons and caracaras.
-It is found in Brazil, Eucador, Peru, and possibly Colombia and Venezuela.
+It is found in Bolivia, Brazil, Ecuador, Peru, and possibly Colombia and Venezuela.

 Taxonomy and systematics

-Buckley's forest falcon was previously considered to be a variant of the collared forest falcon (M. semitoquatus).
+Buckley's forest falcon was previously considered to be a variant of the collared forest falcon (M. semitorquatus).
 The two of them and the slaty-backed forest falcon (M. mirandollei) are sister species.
 It is monotypic.

 Description

 Buckley's forest falcon is 41 to 51 cm long.
 Its wingspan is 61 to 72 cm.
 Adult males have black upperparts with a white collar.
 Their cheeks, throat, and underparts are white and unmarked.
 Their tail is black with three narrow white bars on the inner feathers and four on the outer ones.
 Their iris is dark brown, their cere, lores, and bare skin around the eye are dull greenish, and their legs and feet are yellowish.
 Adult females are like males with the addition of white spots on their scapulars and secondaries.
 Juveniles are also black above but have a buffy breast and dark bars on the belly.